-It is estimated that the average consumer receives upwards of 4,000 marketing messages a day.
-In such an environment, the modern day marketer must cut through all that noise by personalizing customer interactions ideally through marketing automation.
+It’s estimated that the average consumer receives upwards of 4,000 marketing messages a day.
+In such an environment, the modern marketer must cut through all that noise by personalizing customer interactions, ideally through marketing automation.
 While personalization can take countless forms, it essentially comes down to two things:

 By the 2000s and especially the early 2010s, the proliferation of digital touchpoints, from mobile apps to social media, overwhelmed CRM’s data and analytical capabilities.
 This was especially challenging for brands that had adopted best-of-breed CRM and other customer-facing solutions, rather than going all-in with a single vendor.
 And so the disconnect between disparate customer data sources, execution systems, and marketing teams widened.
 While personalization across channels was possible, it was a complex, expensive, IT-dependent process.

-And so, in the mid-2010s, customer data gurus began to work out a new, entirely system-agnostic and flexible approach to unifying data from disparate systems, both historic and real-time.
+And so, in the mid-2010s, customer data management gurus began to work out a new, entirely system-agnostic and flexible approach to unifying data from disparate systems, both historic and real-time.
 But they realized this was not enough.
-Too often valuable insights from the third party data sat in the marketing cloud unused because of the difficulty pushing those insights out to disparate channels in an orchestrated way.
-So these data gurus also forged ways to seamlessly connect all that data into customer modeling, and all the insights it could produce, to channel execution systems.
+Too often valuable insights from the third-party data sat in the marketing cloud unused because of the difficulty of pushing those insights out to disparate channels in an orchestrated way.
+So these data gurus also forged ways to seamlessly connect all that data into customer modeling—and all the insights it could produce—to channel execution systems.

 And through an evolution of customer relationship management and data management platforms, the customer data platform (CDP) was born.

-The massive projected growth in the CDP market—expected to go from USD 2.4 billion in 2020 to USD 10.3 billion by 2025—indicates that brands are rapidly embracing this marketing technology to enhance the value of traditional CRM technologies with the ability to personalize experiences at scale.
+The massive projected growth in the CDP market—expected to go from $2.4 billion in 2020 to $10.3 billion by 2025—indicates that brands are rapidly embracing this marketing technology to enhance the value of traditional CRM technologies with the ability to personalize experiences at scale.

-To understand the potential uses of CRM and CDPs for your marketing team and within your organization, keep reading to discover:
+To understand the potential uses of CRMs and CDPs for your marketing team and within your organization, keep reading to discover:

-- The expanding mission of CRM in the digital age—and why CRM systems need insights fueled by outside data sources from the CRM ecosystem ..
+- The expanding mission of CRMs in the digital age and why CRM systems need insights fueled by outside data sources from the CRM ecosystem.

 - Clear definitions of CDPs and CRM technologies, and how one can enhance the value of the other.